Niue Luxury Itinerary: 14 Days

 Niue Luxury Itinerary: 14 Days(c) Zhuhai - Niue Tourism

-Day 5 – Go on a Scuba Diving Excursion
+Day 5 – Go On a Scuba Diving Excursion

 Wildlife you may encounter on your dive include painted crayfish, sea snakes, barracuda, countless tropical fish, turtles and more.
 Swimming with humpback whales is also available with Niue’s dive operators during the wintertime.
 See The Guide to Scuba Diving in Niue to help plan your dive.